anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

 = 2.0.1 =
 * JotForm added.
-* SPL Autoloading the content processors.
+* SPL Auto-Loading the content processors.
 * Embedding gists: a new gist processor introduced.

 = 2.0.0 =